-During the three months ended March 31, 2011 we recognized revenue of \$50,000 under a license agreement and we did not recognize any revenue during the same period in 2010.
+We did not recognize any revenue for the three months ended June 30, 2011 and recognized revenue of \$50,000 under a license agreement for the six months ended June 30, 2011.
+We recognized revenue of \$93,000 in both the three and six months ended June 30, 2010.
 We do not anticipate sales of any product prior to regulatory approval and commercialization of AFREZZA.